Table of Contents for this study abroad blog

 Budgeting savvy: Create a realistic budget that factors in tuition, living expenses, and travel costs.
 Explore scholarships, grants, and part-time work options to ease the financial burden.

 Currency Exchange: Understand currency differences and exchange rates.
+Get a card with a lesser forex exchange rate.

 Academic Challenges